top of page

 Automating uptime monitoring on Kubernetes with UptimeRobot

 This is the third part of this current series of blogs.
-The previous two articles can be found here and here.
+To explore earlier posts in our series, check out our guides on automating uptime monitoring with Pingdom and automating uptime monitoring with Statuscake.
 In this article, we will be looking at another Uptime checker that can be used for monitoring liveness of our services, UptimeRobot.

 Ingress Monitor Controller (IMC) is a Kubernetes controller designed to continuously watch ingresses created from deployed services in all namespaces , and automatically add or remove monitors on UptimeRobot.
 This removes the manual task of managing monitors lifecycle.
 Other monitors supported are Pingdom and StatusCake.